-Once the maximum number of retries has been met, Bold Subscriptions will automatically cancel the subscription.
+Once the maximum number of retries has been met, Bold Subscriptions automatically cancels the subscription.
 You can adjust these settings so that the order is paused instead, and when your customer edits their payment information, the order will resume.

 To adjust these settings in Bold Subscriptions, select one of the options under Once the subscription reaches the maximum number of failures.

-- Cancel Subscription: This will move the order to the inactive subscribers list.
-When your customers orders are moved here, they will not count towards the in-app analytics for active subscriptions.
+Cancel subscription: This moves the order to the inactive subscribers list.
+When your customers orders are moved here, they do not count towards your active subscriptions count in the in-app analytics.

-Note: You will need to reactive the subscription to allow your customers to update their payment information.
+Note: You need to reactive the subscription to allow your customers to update their payment information.

-- Pause Subscription: The paused subscriptions will still count towards your stores subscriptions analytics until they are cancelled.
-At any time your customers can update their payment information for this paused subscription.
+Pause subscription: The paused subscriptions still count toward your store's subscriptions analytics until they are cancelled.
+Your customers can update their payment information for a paused subscription.

-Note: The order will resume after the customer has edited their credit card.
+Note: The order resumes after the customer has updated their payment information.
 Alternatively, you can resume the subscription in the admin.

 Bold Subscriptions allows you to set the time between retries for your customers' credit cards after they fail.
 This gives your customers a change to update their credit card information without risking the subscription being cancelled.

 The number of days chosen is the number of days between retries.
 This doesn't include the order date.